Event Accessibility and Resources

 Newer buildings will have ramped entrances, elevators and wheelchair accessible restrooms and should be fully accessible and permit most persons with mobility disabilities to function independently.
 For events in older buildings without an ADA compliant restroom, the nearest ADA compliant restroom should be identified before the event.
 Access to stages in older buildings can be provided by use of a portable ramp or portable lift.

-Access Ramps for entrances and thresholds and lifts may be purchased to improve physical accessiblity at http://www.activeforever.com/access-ramps
+Access Ramps for entrances and thresholds and lifts may be purchased to improve physical accessibility at http://www.activeforever.com/access-ramps

 Seating for persons in wheelchairs or other mobility devices may require moving seats, desks or tables to clear a path or travel wide enough for a wheelchair or to provide a place for the wheelchair at a table or in seating areas.
 For each wheelchair accessible seating space, one attendant seat must be provided immediately adjacent.
 It is advised that these attendant seats be labeled with a "Reserved" sign until all persons in wheelchairs or other mobility devices are seated.

-Disability Services may provide full or partial funding to provide communication access to currently enrolled students.
-Contact Disability Services for more information on how to request alternative format print materials or technology or services for hearing impaired persons.
+The ACCESS Office may provide full or partial funding to provide communication access to currently enrolled students.
+Contact ACCESS and Accommodation for more information on how to request alternative format print materials or technology or services for hearing impaired persons.

-Disability Services does not provide wheelchairs, scooters, golf carts or personal assistants.
+ACCESS and Accommodation does not provide wheelchairs, scooters, golf carts or personal assistants.
 Manual and power wheelchairs may be rented locally from medical supply companies.
+Campus event organizers may be able to borrow a manual chair from the Student Health Center.

-Complaints about accessibility features needing maintenance or a lack of accessibility with respect to University events should be directed to Carole Burrowbridge, Director of Disability Services and ADA/504 Coordinator at (478) 301-2778 or firstname.lastname@example.org.
+Complaints about accessibility features needing maintenance or a lack of accessibility with respect to University events should be directed to Katie Johnson, Director of ACCESS and Accommodation and ADA/504 Coordinator at (478) 301-2778 or firstname.lastname@example.org.

 Physical and Programmatic Access/Accessibility refers to any means of physical access to, and communication prior to and during the event.
 For example, for those with disabilities affecting mobility, this would include scheduling the event in a space accessible to wheelchairs or other devices for mobility assistance; for the deaf and hard of hearing this might include interpreters, transcribers or captioning; for the blind and those with low vision this might include Braille or electronic format delivery of text; for other disabilities this may include providing event-related materials in an alternative format, including announcements about the event.